Glass-Finch/image-password/README.md

 ### Desktop
 ```
 ✨ Yu-Gi-Oh!
 Trials of the Fairies ✨
-🧚‍♀️ Prove your fairy deck mastery! 🧚‍♀️
+🧚‍♀️ Prove your fairy deck building mastery and win a prize! 🧚‍♀️

 ┌─────────────────────┬─────────────────────┐
 │   🎴 Reference Deck │    ⏱️ 1:00         │